ineshshukla/athena/README.md

 # Athena
-Athena is a Python-based chess engine using minimax algorithm with alpha-beta pruning, piece-square tables, Simplified Evaluation Function and move ordering
+Athena is a Python-based chess engine using negamax algorithm with alpha-beta pruning, piece-square tables, Simplified Evaluation Function and move ordering

 ### Features
 ---------